 Are you looking for a relative buried in Bishop’s Cleeve?
 Are you curious to know how our churchyard came to look the way it does?
 Is your interest in lovely old leather-bound Record Books?
 Or do you just like detective puzzles?

-Ultimately we hope to have an on-line record of the graves and memorials in our churchyard, and the burial registers to go alongside them.
+Ultimately we might have an on-line record of the graves and memorials in our churchyard, and the burial registers to go alongside them.
 That’s a long way off, though, and because it’s all rather old the records are quite complicated and there are many gaps and puzzles.
-So we have two churchyard detectives who love chasing queries and quirks and getting to the bottom of things!

 How the Churchyard came to be what it is today

 We like to think of churchyards as tranquil places where nothing ever changes and everything always looks beautifully tidy.
 Neither of these is true, of course, and keeping the appearance up takes a lot of work.
 Two things in particular are worth remembering:

 Firstly, churchyards have a tendency to fill up: this means even if they start out with plenty of land they almost always run out of space and have to either find more land or devise ways of re-using land that’s already been used.

 Secondly, keeping the place tidy and safe takes maintenance, and that costs money and effort – both of which are usually in short supply.